inclusive-design/forgiving-data/README.md

 ## How to use it?

 This is very early-stage work.
-The file [jobs/WeCount-ODC.json5](jobs/WeCount-ODC.json5) contains a very simple three-element data pipeline which will check out git repositories to use as inputs for a "forgiving data merge".
+The file [pipelines/WeCount-ODC.json5](jobs/WeCount-ODC.json5) contains a very simple three-element data pipeline which loads two CSV files from git repositories to use as inputs for a "forgiving data merge".
-Merged outputs together with provenance information linking back to the source data will be written into directory `dataOutput`.
+Merged outputs together with provenance information linking back to the source data will be written into directory `dataOutput` by means of the overlay pipe [pipelines/WeCount-ODC-fileOutput.json5](jobs/WeCount-ODC-fileOutput.json5).
+Pipeline [pipelines/WeCount-ODC-synthetic.json5](jobs/WeCount-ODC-synthetic.json5) interposes into these pipelines via an open composition process to interpolate synthetic accessibility data into the joined dataset, whilst recording into the provenance file that this data is synthetic --- any genuine data resulting from the join is preserved, along with noting its provenance as genuine.

 Run the sample pipeline by running